 Data protection and storage

 Researchers at CAPHRI are required to design and conduct their research that deals with sensitive personal (medical) information in a way that privacy is respected.
-Datahub Maastricht provide advice and solutions on data protection and storage.
+UM has several different providers of advice and solutions on data storage and management.

 European, Dutch and local laws, regulations and guidelines share a commitment to the protection of research subjects’ privacy and require researchers to produce and handle personal data carefully, refrain from sharing it beyond the research team and store and retain the data safely.
 At the same time, norms prescribing responsible research invite researchers to share data to allow reproduction and verification, and to store data for extended periods, to allow reanalysis or reuse.